avielmenter/eventfeeler/api/search/README.md

 # EventFeeler API

-EventFeeler objects can be requested by making an HTTP GET request to a page in the `api` directory, or created and altered by making an HTTP POST request to the corresponding page.
-Objects manipulated using these APIs must be identified using their unique database ID.
-This can be found in the `_id` field of the object.

-The following sections describe how each EventFeeler API can be accessed.
+EventFeeler objects can be searched by making an HTTP GET request to a page in the `api/search` directory.
+The following sections describe how each EventFeeler search API can be accessed.

-## GET /event/{event ID}
+## GET /search/events

-This API returns an `event` object matching the specified ID.
+This API returns `event` objects matching the query parameters.

+### Parameters
+- `since`\*: retrieve events that have started after this time
+- `until`\*: retrieve events that have started before this time
+- `nearLat`: retrieve events near this latitude
+- `nearLong`: retrieve events near this Longitude
+- `distance`: retrieve events within this distance (in meters) of  the specified location

+\* - required parameter.

+The `since` and `until` parameters must be within a week of each other.

+If you are searching for events by location, the `nearLat`, `nearLong`, and `distance` parameters must all be set.

 ### Returns
-This API returns an `event` object in the following format:
+This API returns a list of `event` objects in the following format:

 ```javascript
 [{